 4. Tether your smartphone

-Another quick and easy workaround for YouTube access is to tether the device you're using in the classroom with your smartphone.
+Another quick and easy way to unblock YouTube is to tether the device you're using in the classroom with your smartphone.
 Say you want to get YouTube on the big screen via a class laptop -- you can set your smartphone to have its wireless hotspot on and then connect to that from the list of WiFi options available on the laptop.

 This will then use your smartphone's data – be warned – so it may cost if you've not got plenty of free data included in your plan.
 But it's a great option if you're stuck and need access in that moment.